-- This discussion is adapted from Gastil and Knobloch, Evaluation Report, 45-47. - The U.S. federal government's ExpertNet wiki platform is a recent example.
-See Wendy R. Ginsberg, The Obama Administration's Open Government Initiative: Issues for Congress (Washington, DC: Congressional Research Service, 2011), 26-27. - See, e.g., Bowler and Donovan, Demanding Choices, 55-58. - On the systematic distortion of beliefs in initiative elections, see Chris Wells, Justin Reedy, John Gastil, and Carolyn Lee, "Information Distortion and Voting Choices: Assessing the Origins and Effects of Factual Beliefs in an Initiative Election," Political Psychology 30 (2009): 953-69.
+- The US federal government's ExpertNet wiki platform is a recent example.
+See Wendy R. Ginsberg, The Obama Administration's Open Government Initiative: Issues for Congress (Washington, DC: Congressional Research Service, 2011), 26-27. - 94.
+See, e.g., Bowler and Donovan, Demanding Choices, 55-58. - 95.
+On the systematic distortion of beliefs in initiative elections, see Chris Wells, Justin Reedy, John Gastil, and Carolyn Lee, "Information Distortion and Voting Choices: Assessing the Origins and Effects of Factual Beliefs in an Initiative Election," Political Psychology 30 (2009): 953-69.
 For a broader theoretical account of the power and speed of such distortions, see Dan M. Kahan, Donald Braman, Geoffrey L. Cohen, John Gastil, and Paul Slovic, "Who Fears the HPV Vaccine, Who Doesn't, and Why?
-An Experimental Study of the Mechanisms of Cultural Cognition," Law and Human Behavior 34 (2010): 501-16. - Diana C. Mutz, Hearing the Other Side: Deliberative Versus Participatory Democracy (Cambridge: Cambridge University Press, 2006).
+An Experimental Study of the Mechanisms of Cultural Cognition," Law and Human Behavior 34 (2010): 501-16. - 96.
+Diana C. Mutz, Hearing the Other Side: Deliberative Versus Participatory Democracy (Cambridge: Cambridge University Press, 2006).